pdav5883/bowl-pickem/README.md

 ## TODO
 - Denote bonus point picks
+	- Add bonus field in game
 - Advanced picking style
 - What to do about CFP
+	- Assume last game is final, two preceeding are semis
+	- Still 0/1 picks for each, but must get semi right to get final right

 ## Future Work
 - Lock scoreboard for no more picks (flag is in data.json, but no implemented)